Little Armenia, Los Angeles: Geography

 As defined by the City Council, Little Armenia is "the area bounded on the north by Hollywood Boulevard between the 101 Freeway and Vermont Avenue, on the east by Vermont Avenue from Hollywood Boulevard to Santa Monica Boulevard, on the south by Santa Monica Boulevard between Vermont Avenue and U.S. Route 101 and on the west by Route 101 from Santa Monica Boulevard to Hollywood Boulevard".

 Thai Town is located to the north of Little Armenia.

+Events

+On April 24 each year, Armenians gather in the neighborhood to observe Armenian Genocide Remembrance Day (Solidarity events also take place in Montebello, Glendale and Beverly Hills).

 Transportation

 Little Armenia is served by the Metro B Line subway, which runs north-south along Vermont Avenue and east-west along Hollywood Boulevard.